Rowley Regis: Civic history

+At the time of the Domesday Book in 1086, the parish of Rowley Regis was in the county of Worcestershire.
+It would soon be transferred to Staffordshire, during a period of many land transfers in Worcestershire between Staffordshire and Shropshire, where it would remain until 1966.
+As a result of Rowley's transfer to Staffordshire, Dudley was left a detached part of Worcestershire.

-Originally in Staffordshire, the Rowley Regis Urban District was formed in 1894 to cover the villages of Rowley, Blackheath, Cradley Heath, and Old Hill.
+The Rowley Regis Urban District was formed in 1894 to cover the villages of Rowley, Blackheath, Cradley Heath, and Old Hill.
 The urban district was incorporated into a municipal borough in 1933.
 Following the acquisition of borough status, plans were unveiled to build new council offices in the borough to replace the existing offices in Lawrence Lane, Old Hill.
-A site on the corner of Halesowen Road and Barrs Road was selected, with working commencing in October 1937, and the building being completed in December 1938.
+A site on the corner of Halesowen Road and Barrs Road was selected.
+Work commenced in October 1937, and the building was opened by the Mayor of Rowley Regis in December 1938.
+Birmingham's Evening Despatch newspaper described the building as "spacious, imposing and distinctly modern".

-In 1966, the borough of Rowley Regis merged with the boroughs of Oldbury and Smethwick to form the Warley County Borough, and became part of Worcestershire.
+On 1 April 1966, the borough of Rowley Regis merged with the boroughs of Oldbury and Smethwick to form the Warley County Borough, part also went to the County Borough of West Bromwich, the County Borough of Dudley and the Municipal Borough of Halesowen, Rowley Regis became part of Worcestershire.
 The merger was unpopular with many residents and derided by some as 'Warley white elephant'.
+The parish was also abolished on 1 April 1966 to form Warley, part also went to West Bromwich, Dudley and Halesowen.
+In 1961 the parish had a population of 48,146.

-Eight years later, in 1974, on the formation of the West Midlands Metropolitan county, Warley merged with West Bromwich to form the Sandwell Metropolitan Borough.
-It is now right in the core of the West Midlands conurbation.
+In 1974, Warley merged with West Bromwich to form Sandwell Metropolitan Borough in the new county of West Midlands.

 Following the demise of Rowley Regis as a standalone borough in 1966, the council offices in Barrs Road were retained by Warley council and then by Sandwell council.
 However, a plan was submitted in July 2012 by Sandwell Leisure Trust to demolish the buildings to make way for an expansion to the neighbouring Haden Hill Leisure Centre, and the development of a new fire station.

 The archives for Rowley Regis Borough are held at Sandwell Community History and Archives Service.

-Bellend of The Year Statue

-In December 2022, a statue was erected in Bell End proclaiming Russian president Vladimir Putin to be "Bellend of The Year" for his role in the 2022 Russian invasion of Ukraine, but by 5 February 2023 it had been removed.

 Geography

 Rowley Regis is the location of the Rowley Hills, famed for the quarrying of Rowley Rag Stone.
 The hills form part of the east/west watershed between the rivers Trent and Severn, and contain the highest point in the West Midlands region, Turner's Hill, at 269m above sea level.

+A feature in The Birmingham Post of 10 November, 1952 describes Rowley Regis as a "Town in Tiers"; the explanation being that Cradley Heath and Old Hill lie in a valley, Blackheath is "the next step up" followed by a further climb up to Rowley parish church and up and over the Rowley Hills to Tividale.